 GPPI 2025 tracks public AI feature disclosures as signals.
 The goal is not to count every experiment.
 The goal is to understand the shape of adoption — and the governance gap that comes with it.

-- •In the GPPI 2025 AI announcements sample (n=24 disclosures), activity is back-loaded: 9 disclosures in Q4 (37.5%).
+- •In the GPPI 2025 AI announcements sample (n=24 disclosures, calendar year, primary portal set), activity is back-loaded: 9 disclosures in Q4 (37.5%).
 This reflects disclosure momentum — not necessarily total internal deployment.

 What the 2025 disclosure data actually says